badhanhitesh/Brainwave/README.md

 # 🎮🕹️👾 Brainwave

-Welcome to **Brainwave** - a sophisticated and interactive online quiz platform that brings a fresh and exciting way to challenge your knowledge!
+Welcome to **Brainwave** - Interactive online quiz platform that brings a fresh and exciting way to challenge your knowledge!
 Whether you're a trivia aficionado or just looking for some fun, **Brainwave** offers a diverse array of quizzes across various topics to keep you entertained and engaged. 🎉

 ## 🧑‍💻 What Makes Brainwave Stand Out?